shopware/docs/guides/hosting/performance/performance-tweaks.md

         update_mail_variables_on_send: false
 ```

+If you wonder, why it is in `prod`, have a look into the [Symfony configuration about configuration environments](https://symfony.com/doc/current/configuration.html#configuration-environments).

 ## Increment storage

 The [Increment storage](../performance/increment.md) is used to store the state and display it in the Administration.